pulumi/docs/content/reference/state.md

 In addition, if you have any encrypted configuration in your stack, you'll need to re-run `pulumi config set --secret <key> <value>` because pulumi.com uses a different key to encrypt your secrets than the local endpoint.

+### Secrets Encryption

+When a secret value is provided via secret configuration (by passing --secret to pulumi config set) or created inside your program by using `pulumi.secret` (JavaScript) or `Output.secret` (Python) the value is encrypted with a key managed by the backend you are connected to.
+When using the local backend, this key is derived from a passphrase you set when creating your stack, and when using the web backend, it is handled by a key managed by the service.

+For new stacks managed with the web backend, you may choose to use the passphrase based key instead.
+Pass `--secrets-provider passphrase` when you create the stack (either via `pulumi new` or `pulumi stack init`).
+You'll be prompted to choose a passphrase and future operations like `update`, `preview` and `destroy` will require you enter this passphrase before the operation will run.

+When using the filesystem backend, you must use the passphrase based secrets provider.